kuanrcl/MySQL_Test_Drive/Lab4/Readme.md

 > You can generate commonly used keys from JSON as columns for SQL query and reporting.
 SQL is very good to generate **report and analysis**
 > You can leverage MySQL transaction management capabilities to rollback/commit changes in JSON document for realiable data consistency

+### Using MySQL Shell with JSON

+We will use mysqlsh to query JSON documents stored in MySQL which you have used in the demo PHP application

 ```
 mysqlsh
 \js